Tuition and Fees: Estimated based on your projected or actual enrollment and IU residency status for fee payment purposes.

 Students must complete the Master Promissory Note (MPN) within 60 days if he or she has not previously borrowed from the lender.
 If the student does not complete the MPN within 60 days of accepting a loan, the award will be cancelled.
 A student may contact us to request a determination of eligibility to award a loan that has been cancelled.

 The student does not accept Federal Work-Study award before the deadline

 A Federal Work-Study (FWS) award is typically made in an offer status and the student must accept the award via One.iu.edu within 60 days.
 After 60 days, FWS awards still in an offer status may be cancelled.
 A student may contact us to request a determination of eligibility for a FWS award that has been cancelled.

-Based on criteria established by internal and federal guidelines; some students are notified and required to complete the Quality Improvement and/or Quality Assurance process.
+Based on criteria established by internal and federal guidelines; some students are notified and required to complete the verification process.
 If selected, the student will receive a notification explaining this process.
-A delay in completing the QI or QA process will result in cancellation of all awards if the student had previously been awarded financial aid or a delay in determination of financial aid awards until the student completes the QI or QA process.
+A delay in completing the verification process will result in cancellation of all awards if the student had previously been awarded financial aid or a delay in determination of financial aid awards until the student completes the verification process.

 The student fails to make Satisfactory Academic Progress

 Students must maintain Satisfactory Academic Progress in an eligible degree or certificate program to be eligible for financial aid.

 The student is enrolled in Repeated Coursework Federal Regulations stipulate the way enrollment status is determined for students who are repeating coursework in which they previously received a letter grade of D- or higher.
 An institution may pay a student one time for retaking previously-passed coursework.
 To determine a student’s enrollment status (full-time vs. part-time), the school may not include more than one repetition of a previously passed course.